-1) Begin with a blank piece of paper or computer screen.
+1) Begin with a blank piece of paper or blank computer screen.

-2) Write your paper's topic, such as "The Ethics of Cigarette Advertising," at the top.
+2) Write the paper's topic, such as "The Ethics of Cigarette Advertising," at the top

-3) Write down everything you can about the topic; omit nothing, no matter how bizarre, and don't stop until you are completely out of ideas.
-Don't worry about grammar or editing.
-Here's an example:
+3) Write down everything about the topic; omit nothing, no matter how bizarre, and don't stop until completely out of ideas.
+Don't worry about grammar or editing during this initial phase.
+Here is an example:

 4) Look at the list above and reconsider the paper's topic.
 Ideas (d) and (i) stray from the topic, so cut them.